Hammarn/1MB335/Lab4.md

 ### Step 5: Draw a visual representation of your annotated mitochondria and identify unannotated regions

 It would be nice to be able to visualize the result of your hard work, isn't it?
 Luckily, there is a tool that will do just that.
 Go to [OGDraw software](https://chlorobox.mpimp-golm.mpg.de/OGDraw.html).
+Make sure to set the `Sequence source` as Mitochondria!
 Upload your GeSeq output (which you should have updated in steps 2, 3 and 4).
 Check "Show full legend" in Map Options, and choose "PDF" as output format.
 Submit!

 **Question 6.
 Now, look at the output.
 Do you see regions devoid of annotated features?
 See the example below (Figure 1).**

 ![](Figures/Figure_gap_in_OGDrawoutput_Pogodaetal.png)

-***Figure 1: An example output of OGDraw with a gap.** The black arrow indicates a gap in annotated features where undiscovored proteins may exist.
+**Figure 1: An example output of OGDraw with a gap.** *The black arrow indicates a gap in annotated features where undiscovored proteins may exist.
 Taken from Pogoda et al. A guide to organellar genome assembly and annotation.*

 If you do see gaps of > 300 base pairs, write down the coordinates (you can for example look at the coordinates of the features on both ends of the gap) and proceed to the next step.
 Should you have no gap at all, save the output of OGDraw (you will need to submit it).